CSCI 4152/6509 - Course Project

 - one paragraph description of the topic.

-very similar topic, the one that sends P0 later may be required to change
+very similar topics, the team that sends P0 later may be required to change

 the topic.
 If the topic is not sufficiently relevant to the course,